What to Do When Your Car Insurance Company Leaves Your State

 Your Rights as a Policyholder

 • Right to a written explanation: Insurers must provide a specific reason for non-renewal, not vague language.
+Texas now legally mandates this as of 2026.

 • Right to a reasonable notice period: You are legally entitled to adequate time to secure new coverage.
+If a notice is untimely, many states force the policy to auto-extend.

 • Right to appeal: In many states, you can file a complaint with the State Department of Insurance if you believe a non-renewal was improper.
-Some states allow you to request a formal hearing.

 • Protection from discrimination: Insurers cannot non-renew based on protected characteristics like age, race, gender, or marital status.